Thirty Seconds to Mars: 1998–2000: Formation and first years

 Thirty Seconds to Mars started in 1998 in Los Angeles, California, as a collaboration between brothers Jared Leto and Shannon Leto, who had been playing music together since their childhood.
 The duo later expanded to a four-piece when they added guitarist Solon Bixler and bassist Matt Wachter to the line-up.
 Additional guitarist Kevin Drake, who first auditioned for the position of bassist, also joined the band as a touring musician.
-The band played its first concerts under different names, before finally settling on the name "Thirty Seconds to Mars", which was taken from a rare manuscript titled Argus Apocraphex.
-Jared Leto described the name as "a reference, a rough translation from the book.
+The band played its first concerts under different names, before finally settling on the name "Thirty Seconds to Mars", which Jared Leto stated was inspired by a rare manuscript titled Argus Apocraphex.
+Leto described the name as "a reference, a rough translation from the book.
 I think the idea is interesting, it's a metaphor for the future," he explained.
 "Thirty seconds to Mars—the fact that we're so close to something that's not a tangible idea.
 Also Mars being the God of War makes it really interesting, as well.
 You could substitute that in there, but what's important for my brother and I, is that it be imaginative and really represent the sound of our music in as unique a way as possible."
-He described it as a name that "works on several different levels, a phrase that is lyrical, suggestive, cinematic, and filled with immediacy."
+He further characterized the name as working "on several different levels, a phrase that is lyrical, suggestive, cinematic, and filled with immediacy."
+Although Leto cited Argus Apocraphex as the source of the name, inquiries to the Harvard Library have not identified any such manuscript.
+This has led to speculation that the title may not correspond to any existing work but could instead have been created as a conceptual or imaginative reference by the band.

 When Thirty Seconds to Mars first started, Jared Leto did not allow his vocation as a Hollywood actor to be used in promotion of the band.

-By 1998, the group performed gigs at small American venues and clubs.
+By 1998, they performed gigs at small American venues and clubs.
 Their eponymous debut album had been in the works for a couple of years, with Leto writing the majority of the songs.
 During this period, the band recorded demo tracks such as "Valhalla" and "Revolution", or "Jupiter" and "Hero", which later appeared on the band's debut album as "Fallen" and "Year Zero" respectively, but also "Buddha for Mary".
 Their work led to a number of record labels being interested in signing Thirty Seconds to Mars, which eventually signed to Immortal Records.
 In 1999, Virgin Records entered into the contract.